Nadya Suleman: Public profile

-Jobs
+Career

 In June 2012, Suleman recorded a single with recording artist Adam Barta after she appeared in an alternate cut of his "Q&A" music video, where she was heard saying, "Let's do a duet, on my new album!"
 In 2012, Suleman appeared in the adult film Octomom Home Alone produced by Wicked Pictures.
 The film was released on June 20, 2012.
 In December 2012, Octomom Home Alone received four AVN Award nominations and won for Best Celebrity Video.

 Suleman worked as an adult entertainer dancing in men's clubs.
 She released a single called "Sexy Party" with Adam Barta in September, and he held her breasts while surrounded by crucifixes on a bed on the compact disc artwork, a cover she said was inspired by the work of Madonna.
 In October 2012, Suleman was paid to participate in the launch of an internet debate site, Deeyoon.com, including doing an online debate on parenting with Michael Lohan.